-A decent technique to apply here is to summarize your entire content from the very beginning.
-In fact, developing and presenting a summary slide (one slide at the beginning of your presentation containing all the key points) is an excellent way to do this.
+An excellent technique to apply here is to summarize your entire content from the very beginning.
+Do this by developing and presenting a summary slide at the beginning of your presentation.
+This should contain all the key points that you will expand further later on.

-You know what’s sad?
-People still think that the advantages of presenting beautiful and practical slides aren’t worth it.
+You know what people who fail their presentations have in common?
+They think that the advantages of presenting beautiful and practical slides aren’t worth it.

-If you want your executive presentation to stand out, then you need to be sure you’re using illustrations correctly.
-Visuals help executives interpret information at a much faster rate in comparison to the traditional list of bullet points, tables, and boring Smart Art.
+If you want your executive PowerPoint presentation to stand out, then you need to be sure you’re using illustrations correctly.

 Let’s be real here.
 Would you want your CEO to see something like this?